RunMat

 Python vs Octave: which is better for MATLAB users?

-GNU Octave is better if the goal is reusing existing .m files; Octave preserves MATLAB syntax and most scripts run unmodified.
-Python is better if you plan to rewrite code and want access to its much larger library set (ML, web development, data pipelines, automation), with the tradeoff that MATLAB code must be ported.
+GNU Octave is usually the better fit if the goal is reusing many existing .m files with a mature MATLAB-compatible interpreter.
+Python is usually the better fit if you plan to rewrite code and want access to its much larger library set for ML, web development, data pipelines, and automation.

 What is the best free alternative to MATLAB for existing code?